theupdateframework/taps/tap7.md

 ## Test Case Specification
 The test cases, containing
-[the elements above (see for details on each element)](#test-case-specification) will be provided as a directory of files accompanied by the a JSON file in the following JSON format.
+[the elements above (see for details on each element)](#test-case-specification) will be provided as a directory accompanied by a JSON file in the following JSON format.

 ```javascript
 [